 But businesses face other risks too.
 And as a finance manager you’re in a powerful position to help your business spot and manage them.

-In the second of our three blogs on risk and compliance, I’ll look at some of the other risks a business can face and how the finance department can help tackle them.
+In this blog, we'll look at some of the other risks a business can face and how the finance department can help tackle them.

 Everyone makes mistakes.
 Submitting an invoice for payment twice or not submitting it at all.
 Forgetting to call the client to let them know about a vital change in schedule.